divnix/flake-bootstrap/README.md

 [NixOS][nixos],  [Home Manager][home-manager], and  [Nix Darwin][nix-darwin]
 to demonstrate setting up Nix with some minimal sane defaults.

-Additional, for the Darwin and NixOS config, we demonstrate how to bring home-manager into scope properly.
+Additionally, for the Darwin and NixOS config, we demonstrate how to bring home-manager into scope properly.

 Notes:
 * For easily defining the same package for multiple architectures, checkout [flake-utils][utils].